abaty/CondorBlacklist/README.txt

 Requirements = blacklist_here

-and replaces "blacklist_here" with the appropriate string
+and replaces "blacklist_here" with the appropriate string.
+There is currently a bug in the submit code that sometimes causes the run.condor file to not be copied appropriately to the new directory, but I cannot reproduce it.
+Just run the submit.sh code again if this happens.